flashlan/Spring-Microservices---Rest---DIO-/README.md

 > http://localhost:8082/actuator/health

-check if config-server is getting the right config from git url:
+check if config-server is pointed to the right config file url (on a git repo here):

 > http://localhost:8888/product-catalog/default